SteveDeJongh/LS_170/review.md

 frame check sequence

 33. **Give an overview of the Internet/Network Layer and it's role.**
+The primary function fo the protocols at this layer is to facilitate communication between hosts (e.g. computer) on different networks.

+The IP (internet protocol) is the predominant protoocl used at this layer for itner-network communication.
+There are two version IPv4 and IPv6 currently in use.
+The two systems primary features are:
+-Routing capabiliy via IP addressing
+-Encapsulation of data into packets

 34. **What is IP?**
+IP standards for Internet Protocol and is the predominant protocol used at the internet/network layer.

 35. **What is IP address?**
+An IP address in IPv4 is an address that is logical in anture.
+They are not tied to a specific device, but can be assigned as required to devices as they join a network.
+An IPv4 IP address is 32 bits in length and divided into 4 sections of eight bits each.
+When converted from binary to decimal, each of those sections provides a range of numbers from 0 to 255.

 36. **What are the components of IP addresses?**

 37. **What is a packet in computer networking?**
+A packet is the PDU for the IP Protocol at the Internet/network layer.

 38. **Why do we need both MAC addresses and IP addresses?**
+MAC Addresses are concerned with connecting devices on the same network, IP addresses are concerned with communication between two networked devices anywhere in the world.

+Ethernet on the physical layer is a protocol that enables communication between devices on a local network using MAC addresses and it's PDU is called a frame.
+Internet Protocol on the internet/network layer is a protocol that enables communication between networks using IP addresses and it's PDU is called a packet.

 39. **What is DNS and how does it work?**
 40. **How do port numbers and IP addresses work together?**
 41. **What is a checksum and what is it used for?
 How is it used?**